timmywil/timmywil.com/content/blog/Automate-React-Native-Deployment-Part-1/index.md

 The message is mostly default with one important difference.
 It removes `[skip ci]` from the end of the message.
 We do not want to skip CI.

+### Signing commits with GPG

 If you already have GPG set up for signing commits <sup>[2](#notes)</sup>, you may also want to enable signing commits and tags made by semantic-release.
 This is easy to do in our case since we're committing from our local machine.
-The fix is to commit using your own name and email rather than the one used for the bot. <sup>[3](#notes)</sup> Make sure these environment variables are set to the ones matching your GPG signature:
+The fix is to commit using your own name and email rather than than the default name and email used for the bot. <sup>[3](#notes)</sup> Make sure these environment variables are set to the ones matching your GPG signature:

 ```bash
 GIT_AUTHOR_NAME